vdamewood/siliko/Readme.txt

 The XVCParse() function takes a pointer to the first of a series of characters that represent a mathematical expression, terminated by a null character.
-When called, the XvxParse() function parses the string passed to it and sets internal conditions allowing other functions to be called to retrieve the results and any messages.

-The XvcParse() function returns a value in the XvcStatus enumeration.
-The XvcStatus enumeration is found in XVCalc.h with comments on what each status means.
-Depending on the status returned by XvcParse(), you may retrieve the value using either XvcGetInteger() or XvcGetFloat().
+When called, the XvxParse() function parses the string passed to it and returns an XvcNumber structure.
+The Structure has two members, a status code as an enum XvcStatus (status), and the value to which the expression evaluates as an anonymous union of int (i) and float (f).
+XvcStatus enumeration is found in XVCalc.h with comments on what each status means.

 Known Issue / Goals

-* The API is more complicated than it needs to be.
 * Not all functions have been implemented.
 * The method for selecting a function needs to be replaced by a hash table.
 * The method for selecting an operator implementation function needs to be replaced.
 * The GUI program needs to be documented.
-* The CMake files need to generate frameworks and correct Application bundles on Macintosh OS X.